conartist6/fun-web-os/README.md

 File contents are not part of the system yet either.
 It is assumed that an application, given a filename, will know how to construct a request which will fetch that file's contents.

+### Philosophy

+Fun OS is a waste of space.
+Fun OS is meant to be a waste of space.
+If you need to waste space, you should do it in style!
+You should do it while having fun!

 ### Other

 The official album of Fun Web OS is [I Like Fun](https://open.spotify.com/album/0NphwDR3zIVfULKcBDQ9Ap) by [They Might Be Giants](https://www.theymightbegiants.com/).